 The seminar group is the nucleus of the Diploma in Ministry program and is designed to ensure an engaged learning environment in which all are able to participate.
-Seminars usually meet for six hour sessions on Saturdays once a month (September-May) and integrate study, prayer, and reflection.
-Students are given weekly readings and assignments to study with the help of resource guides.
+Seminars integrate study, prayer, and reflection.
+Students are given readings and assignments to study with the help of resource guides.
 In the seminars students have an opportunity to share their insights and discoveries as well as to discuss questions which the study materials raise for them.
 Through the practice of theological reflection, students learn to think theologically by examining their own beliefs and their relationship to our culture and the tradition of our faith.